Published: June 15, 2023 Author: Anna Kondaurova

 It is worth noting that Tonfotos stands out from its competitors presented in this review by its more up-to-date and clear design, as well as more elaborate features of face recognition, and the display on the timeline and map.

-Another important criterion to look for analogs to ACDSee is its usability, or to put it simply, the "friendliness" of the interface.
-Even the very software mentioned is a little slack in this regard.
+Another important criteria to look for analogues to ACDSee is its usability - the "friendliness" of the interface.
+Even this very software is a little slack in this regard.
 And while this parameter is subjective in many ways, it is still influenced by objective factors:

 Each software program is developed to solve its own specific tasks, each has its own functionality and ideology.
 For example, Tonfotos, which is the closest to ACDSee in terms of functionality, is not a clone of ACDSee.
 It is an absolutely independent tool that will help find "the right" image buried in hundreds of folders and enjoy the rush of memories.
 It also offers the ability to not only tag family and friends in photos, but also indicate their kinship and relationship, which none of the competitors have.
 Download the free version of Tonfotos here.